AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 ---

-Maybe there are some points you disagree with, and maybe some workarounds, but try to think of the big picture here.
+Maybe there are some points you disagree with, and maybe some workarounds, but think of the big picture here.
 Streams are just like the crufty GO4 design patterns you learn in college.
 By overloading the abstraction, we arrive at a solution that constrains the code we write, while muddying debugging and performance.
-Frankly I think the OpenJDK developers did a good job building Stream.
-It is much better than Scala's implementation in its standard library.
-Yet it suffers from the same fundamental problems and should be avoided.
+So why does java.util.Stream even exist?
+Maybe it's a fig leaf for the starry-eyed purely-functional undergrads (addicts?), who would rather struggle implementing Quick Sort than build software that makes money.
+Which was me at once point, I ashamedly admit.
+In any case I think the OpenJDK developers did a good job building Stream.
+It is much better than Scala's approach in its standard library, but I will be avoiding both nonetheless.